Manaakitanga: Embracing the Spirit of Māori Hospitality in Your Home

 In te ao Māori, manaakitanga is a fundamental concept that embodies the value of hospitality, kindness, and respect towards others, whether it be on the marae, in a workplace, or in your home.
 It is about creating a welcoming and safe environment for your guests and making them feel appreciated and respected.

-Although I grew up disconnected from my Māori culture as a child, manaakitanga was a value that was instilled in us kids from birth.
-My parents are the epitome of hospitable, and they were constantly hosting people in our home.
+Although I grew up disconnected from my Māori culture as a child, manaakitanga was a value that was instilled in us kids from birth (with credit also going to my Dutch heritage, where hospitality is also paramount).
+My parents are the epitome of hospitable, and they are constantly hosting people in their home.
 No matter who you are or where you're from, they will welcome you with open arms, offer a cuppa and kai, and a space to kōrero.
+Growing up I remember mum would always cook dinner in bulk, expecting to feed extra mouths if any of us brought home our friends.

 Whether you are hosting friends, whānau, or strangers in your home, manaakitanga is essential to ensuring a positive and memorable experience for everyone involved.
 This article discusses a few tips for how you can implement the core values of manaakitanga within the context of hosting manuhiri/guests in your own home.